WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/annotations.md

 </SendMessages>
 ```

-**_Server Plug-ins: Migration to 8.0 (or newer)_**
+**_Server Plug-ins: Migration to Enterprise Server 8.0 (or newer)_**

-Custom server plug-ins designed for Enterprise 7.x (or older) that implement the SendMessages connector to detect message
+Custom server plug-ins designed for Enterprise Server 7.x (or older) that implement the SendMessages connector to detect message
 deletions need to be migrated to the 8.0 method.
 The service layer transforms old service requests into new service
 requests, so the connectors will be called in the 8.0 way, regardless of how it gets called by clients.